Extend Your Global Privacy Strategy through Binding Corporate Rules

 Discovery & Assessment

 We first conduct discovery of your company’s existing policies, practices, and documentation relevant to a BCR application.
 We also conduct interviews to identify relevant personal data flows.

-In addition to information gathered during discovery, we leverage information from your existing TRUSTe Enterprise, US-EU Safe Harbor, and APEC Assessments and Certifications.
+In addition to information gathered during discovery, we leverage information from your existing TRUSTe Enterprise, US-EU Privacy Shield, and APEC Assessments and Certifications.

 We then assess your company against our BCR Readiness Assessment requirements, based on a combination of sources including the Article 29 Working Party papers (WP 74, WP 108, WP 133) and the Referential BCR CBPR Requirements (“Referential”).

 Our privacy experts deliver a Findings Report that includes a summary of requirements that are met along with gaps and recommended action items, broken down by priority and level of effort.
 This can help you determine whether to continue with preparation for the BCR submission.

 Should you decide to move forward with preparation, the Findings Report serves as a project plan of clearly defined steps.
 This can help you effectively direct internal resources as well as outside counsel or consultants on any necessary work, so you can stay in control of the scope and budget.